MarkBrubaker/MarkBrubaker/README.md

 - 📫 How to reach me markbrub@gmai.com

 <!---
-This is a mix of school and personal projects
+This is where I publish projects I've done for school My personal github is https://github.com/MarkBrub
 --->